AMReX-Astro/Castro/docs_new/source/faq.rst

    The “print” prints to a stack of string, not stdout.
 When it hits the segfault, you will only see the last print out.

-#. *How can I monitor the state in a zone from the  side
+#. *How can I monitor the state in a zone from the C side
    at various points in the evolution?*

-   Given a  mf, you can dump out the state as:
+   Given a MultiFab mf, you can dump out the state as:

    ::